 Amplifying the Voices of Engaged Researchers Around the World: In partnership with the Open Society University Network (OSUN), the Talloires Network have awarded 52 grants to faculty and graduate students in 19 countries to support their engaged scholarship.
 This program seeks to create and support a growing community of practice for engaged researchers.
 Learn more.

 For Youth, By Youth: Throughout 2023, alumni of the Next Generation Leaders program worked with the Secretariat and paNhari coaches to develop a bold vision for increasing the reach and impact of their youth-led movement.
 NGL alumni met in person in Boston to finalize their vision, entitled For Youth, By Youth – A Movement with Local Roots and Global Impact.
 You may learn more about the FYBY movement by reading materials on our website, including their community-campus events to educate their local communities and present to their university leaders.
 Learn more.

-The MacJannet Prize was established by the Talloires Network and the MacJannet Foundation to recognize exceptional student community engagement initiatives at Talloires Network member universities and contributes financially to their ongoing public service efforts.
+MacJannet Prize: The MacJannet Prize for Global Citizenship was established by the Network and the MacJannet Foundation in 2009 in order to recognize exceptional student community engagement initiatives at Talloires Network member universities and contribute financially to their ongoing public service efforts.
+Learn more.

-The Talloires Network University Volunteer Program is a joint initiative between the Talloires Network and the Universidad Autónoma de Madrid, funded by the Santander Group, currently beginning its pilot year .
-The goal of the TN Volunteer Program is to promote global civic engagement and community building through the international exchange of students within the Talloires Network member institutions.
+University Volunteer Program (2013–2014): This joint initiative between the Talloires Network and the Universidad Autónoma de Madrid, funded by the Santander Group, aimed to promote global civic engagement and community building through the international exchange of students among Network member institutions.
+Learn more.